Why is My WordPress Admin So Slow? Causes & Top Fixes

 Check PHP memory limit from server info in site health

-However if you want to adjust the value yourself just navigate to your hosting account dashboard for example cPanel and locate the MultiPHP INI Editor under "Software".
+Navigate to your hosting account dashboard and locate the MultiPHP INI Editor under "Software".

 increase PHP memory limit from multiphp ini editor